jondgoodwin/progling/content/post/rise-of-type-theory.md

 always, eventually, and the sequential order of states.

 1958 [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) (McCarthy).
-This lambda calculus-inspired dynamic-typed language offered support for numbers, symbols and heterogeneous lists.
+This lambda calculus-influenced dynamic-typed language offered support for numbers, symbols and heterogeneous lists.
 In this, it improved on [IPL](https://en.wikipedia.org/wiki/Information_Processing_Language) (Newell and Simon).

 1958 [Algol-58](https://en.wikipedia.org/wiki/ALGOL) (team).
-This is the first language to combine seamlessly imperative effects with the (call-by-name) lambda calculus.
-It started with numbers and arrays (supporting upper and lower subscript bounds).
+This highly influential language started with numbers and arrays (supporting upper and lower subscript bounds), and was the first to introduce code blocks and nested function definitions with lexical scope.
-It was followed later by Algol-60 (where Backus-Naur form was introduced) and Algol-68.
+It was followed later by the more influential Algol-60 (which introduced call-by-name and Backus-Naur form) and Algol-68.

 1958 [System T](https://en.wikipedia.org/wiki/Dialectica_interpretation) (Gödel).
 His motivation was to obtain a relative consistency proof